Autophoresis of a Janus particle near a planar wall: a lubrication limit: Problem formulation

 We focus on an autophoretic particle with a catalytic active cap that produces a solute flux and an inert face that does not.
 We consider the simplest model where the solute flux is assumed to be uniform along the active surface,

-where $D$ is the solute diffusivity, and $\mathbf{n}$ is the unit normal vector directed into the fluid.
+where $D$ is the solute diffusivity, $\mathbf{n}$ is the unit normal vector directed into the fluid, and $\alpha$ is the constant surface activity, with $\alpha>0$ corresponding to solute production.
 It is convenient to define an angle $\phi$ to be the angular span of the inert surface, see Fig. \ref{fig:schematic}.
+In experimentally synthesized Janus particles, the coating edge is rarely perfectly sharp and may feature a transition gradient or roughness.
+Since typical coating thicknesses are much smaller than the cap scale considered below~\citep{campbell2013gravitaxis}, such imperfections are not expected to alter the leading-order particle dynamics.

 We assume that the Reynolds number is small, so that inertial effects are negligible.
 The fluid velocity field {$\textbf{u} = u_r \textbf{e}_r + u_\theta \textbf{e}_\theta + u_z \textbf{e}_z$} and pressure $p$ then satisfy the continuity equation and the Stokes equations,